Thornburg v. Gingles: Subsequent developments

 An issue regarding the third Gingles precondition remains unresolved.
 In Gingles, the Supreme Court split as to whether plaintiffs must prove that the majority racial group votes as a bloc specifically because its members are motivated to vote based on racial considerations and not other considerations that may overlap with race, such as party affiliation.
 A plurality of justices said that requiring such proof would violate Congress's intent to make Section 2 a "results" test, but Justice White maintained that the proof was necessary to show that an electoral scheme results in racial discrimination.
 Since Gingles, lower courts have split on the issue.
 (Note: Courts of Appeals in the Second Circuit and Fourth Circuit have held that such proof is not an absolute requirement for liability but is a relevant additional factor under the "totality of the circumstances" test.
 In contrast, the Fifth Circuit has held that such proof is a required component of the third precondition.)

 Statisticians have observed that the Court's approach is invalidated by the ecological fallacy.
 Social scientists have found that federal judges vary widely when applying the Gingles preconditions.
 Three judge courts made up of all Democratic appointees have ruled in favor of Section 2 liability in 41% of cases, contrasted with 11% under the all Republican appointed panels.

 North Carolina would face continued redistricting woes after the 1990 United States census.
 In Shaw v.
 Reno (1993) the Supreme Court 5-4 struck down North Carolina's attempt to create two majority minority districts.
 After hearing the case three more times, in Easley v.
 Cromartie (2001) the Supreme Court would 5-4 uphold the redistricting because the General Assembly's motivations had been purely political.

+In Louisiana v.
+Callais (2026), the Supreme Court ruled that a minority district created in a redrawn map for Louisiana to match the state's demographics was an illegal racial gerrymander.
+The opinion described four major developments that had taken place since Gingles that put additional requirements to judicate Section 2 claims, making Section 2 challenges more difficult.